thomasabishop/eolas/Computer_Architecture/CPU/CPU_architecture.md

 ## Electromagnetism: broader scientific context

-Hertz was the scientist who detected [electromagentic waves](/Electronics_and_Hardware/Physics_of_electricity/Electromagnetism.md) and more broadly in science, we use Hertz to measure the frequency of electromatic wave cycles in a signal.
+Hertz was the scientist who detected [electromagentic waves](/Electronics_and_Hardware/Physics_of_electricity/Electromagnetism.md).
+We use Hertz as a measure of the frequency of electromatic wave cycles in a signal.

 ![](/_img/hertz_wave_freq.gif)